oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `kind` property of type `string[]`, optional.

+- [Issue #344](https://github.com/oasis-tcs/sarif-spec/issues/344): "Add suppression object to allow persisting location data for in-source suppressions"

+    Define a `suppression` object with the following properties:

+    - `kind` of type `string` with enumerated values `suppressedInSource` and `suppressedExternally`, required.
+    - `location` of type `location`, optional: the location where the suppression is persisted.

+    In the `result` object:

+    - Remove the `suppressionStates` property.
+    - Add a property `suppressions` of type `suppression[]`, optional.

 ## Changes not yet approved

 - [Issue #286](https://github.com/oasis-tcs/sarif-spec/issues/286): "Specify optional property file.sourceLanguage to guide in syntax-driven colorization of snippets"